Leave a Message

 1. Clean and Tidy Up the Bedroom

 Thoroughly sweep, mop, or vacuum and wipe every surface with a gentle, lightly fragranced cleaner.
-Don't forget windows, windowsills, and blinds.
+Do not forget windows, windowsills, and blinds.
 Replace old, worn curtains or rugs if needed.

 2. Declutter and Depersonalize

-This applies whether you're staging a Burr Ridge estate or a Clarendon Hills condo.
-Buyers need white space — mentally and literally.
+This applies whether you are staging a Burr Ridge estate or a Clarendon Hills condo.
+Buyers need white space, mentally and literally.

 3. Opt for Neutral Decor and Colors

 Beige, soft white, warm greige, or muted sage work for virtually any buyer.
-Themed rooms — character murals, bold feature walls — need to be neutralized before listing.
-A single can of paint ($35–$55) is among the highest-ROI staging investments available.
+Themed rooms, character murals, bold feature walls, need to be neutralized before listing.
+A single can of paint ($35 to $55) is among the highest-ROI staging investments available.

 Neutral tones signal a move-in ready home and help buyers imagine their own decor in the space.